 - The Dictionary Window has two modes: the Strong's Lexicon Mode and the Dictionary Mode, which can be switched using the button in the header.

-- When you double-click a word, the Dictionary Window obtains both the word and the attached Strong's number (if the Bible translation supports Strong's numbers).
+- When you double-click a word, the Dictionary Window obtains both the word and the attached Strong's number (if the Bible module supports Strong's numbers).
 So by switching the Dictionary Window mode you can see articles for both a Bible manuscript's original word and for the translated word.

 - MyBible provides a very diverse set of dictionaries, so it can be used even as a dictionary application.
 While the Dictionary Window is in the Dictionary Mode, tap the current word button in the header, and you will be able to use the powerful dictionaries lookup tool.